SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 client ID `cid`, and that the client uses the same key pair for authentication at both authorization servers.
 Hence, this client assertion is a valid valid authentication credential for the client at H-AS.

-The attacker can therefore use the client assertion to impersonate the client at H-AS.
+As described in {{research.ust}}, the attacker can then utilize the obtained client authentication assertion to impersonate the client and, for example, obtain access tokens.

-#### Endpoints
+#### Endpoints Requiring Client Authentication {#AudienceInjectionEndpoints}

-As mentioned above, the attack is only successful if the client authenticates to an endpoint other than the token endpoint at A-AS.
+As mentioned above, the attack is only possible if the client authenticates to an endpoint other than the token endpoint at A-AS.
 This is because if the client sends a token request to A-AS, it will use A-AS' token endpoint as published by A-AS and hence, send the token